- What is an Internship?

 - What if I already have a job related to my major?

-Check with the Career & Leadership Development office to find out how you can qualify using your current job.
+Check with the Career, Leadership & Transfer Pathways office to find out how you can qualify using your current job.
 Unfortunately, you aren’t able to use past experiences in a job or internship to gain internship credit.
 Internship credit earned will only be given for hours completed during the current semester in which you are enrolled.

 - Where can I do an Internship?